apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 ## Results

-All graphs in this section were generated from the file `ClinVarFullRelease_2020-0706.xml.gz`.
 Graphs can be enlarged by clicking on them.
+Dates in parentheses specify when the graph was last updated.

-### Data model and variant types
+### Data model and variant types (2020-07-06)

 ![](variant-types.png)